megawubs/ROBIN-JSP/README.md

 ## Settings

   * `apikey` - your [ROBIN apikey](http://robinhq.com/support/obtain-api-key/).
-  * `showMobile` - true/false, enable/disable the ROBIN tab on mobile devices.
+  * `hideMobile` - true/false, hide/show the ROBIN tab on mobile devices.
-  * `showOffline` - true/false, enable/disable the ROBIN tab when you're offline.
+  * `hideOffline` - true/false, hide/show the ROBIN tab when you're offline.
   * `customTop` - adjust the vertical position of the ROBIN tab on your site (including '%' or 'px').
   * `logging` - true/false, enable/disable logging in the browser console